nodejs/dev-policy/README.md

        (node.js) v0.12.x :  v0.13.x  v0.14.x
 ```

 At the time of this writing, the current Node.js release is v0.12.2.
 The current io.js release is 1.6.3.

 Upon Foundation launch, both projects will come together under a single TSC, but the two distinct release lines will continue independently for the near term.
-Each subsequent release (“interim releases”) for each project should incrementally bring the two code bases closer together, allowing them to eventually merge back into a single Node.js 2.0 release line.
+Each subsequent release ("interim releases") for each project should incrementally bring the two code bases closer together, allowing them to eventually merge back into a single Node.js 2.0 release line.
 For purposes of managing each separate release line, the TSC will charter an io.js WG and a node.js WG, each responsible for their respective release lines.
 The membership for each release line WG will be the current membership of each of the two separate projects TSC’s.

 To avoid introducing unnecessary problems for users, the interim releases should not overlap versions.
 All prior versions of both io.js and node.js should be preserved.
 The interim Node.js releases will remain the v0.x version stream.
 Interim io.js releases will continue to follow their existing semver strategy.
 If Interim changes in io.js require a major version bump to 2.x, the first release of the Converged Project would be the next major version number (3.0).
 The Converged Project will use semver for release versioning.

 To facilitate and oversee the Convergence effort, the TSC will charter a Convergence Work Group.
 This WG will ensure that appropriate steps are being made in each of the two release lines to bring the projects back together.
 The Convergence WG will work directly with both release line WG’s.
 As soon as the release lines converge, the charters for the separate release line WG’s and the convergence WG will expire, and responsibility for the continued evolution of the converged release line will be with the project TSC itself.
 The initial membership of the Convergence WG will be a subset of members from each of the two release line WG’s.

 For the Converged Project, a new Github organization owned and managed by the Node.js Foundation will be created.
 Once the new Github organization is established, ownership of the existing iojs/io.js and joyent/node repositories should be transferred.
 From there, the Convergence WG will be responsible for determining the exact next steps for creating the Converged repository.